Healthcare In Thailand for Expats

 Dental schools also offer lower-cost private treatment, but with long waiting times.

-Some state hospitals also offer private treatments, available at a premium if you do not have public healthcare cover.
+Some state hospitals also offer private treatments at a premium if you do not have public healthcare cover.

 Healthcare In Thailand For Expats FAQ